gyuho/learn/doc/distributed_systems_raft/README.md

 <br>
 *Raft* algorithm's **_safety_** is ensured when:

-1. each state machine executes exactly the same commands in the same order.
+1. each state machine executes exactly the same command in the same order.
 2. a leader for any given term contains all of log entries committed in previous terms.